rchaser53/awesome-prettier-loader/README.md

-# prettier-loader
+# awesome-prettier-loader

-this loader support `.prettierignore` and `webpack-dev-server`(live reloading).
+this is a alternative prettier-loader. this loader support `.prettierignore` and `webpack-dev-server`(live reloading).

 ## Installation

 ```
- $ npm install prettier-loader --only=dev
+ $ npm install awesome-prettier-loader --only=dev
 ```

 or

 ```
- $ yarn add prettier-loader --dev
+ $ yarn add awesome-prettier-loader --dev
 ```

 ## how to use

 this is a beta package, so i didn't test sufficiently for webpack 2 and 3.
+(not support for webpack 1).
-(i have no plan to support for webpack1). if you have the problem, please make the issue.
+if you have the problem, please make the issue.

 ```